Ways to donate to your recycling center:

 Justin Turley - Asst.
-Supervisor
+Operations Supervisor

-Tina Ball - Commercial/Residential Accounts, Payables
+Tina Ball - Commercial/Residential Accounts

-Crissa Cummings - Office Assistant
+Crissa Cummings - Human Resources Manager

-Bruce Underwood - Executive Director
+Bruce Underwood - Executive Director 740-594-5320

 In 1984, AHRC became a leader in the state by establishing the first curbside recycling program in Ohio.
 Today we continue to strive to promote recycling in our communities.
-Athens-Hocking Recycling creates jobs while reducing waste, improving the economy, conserving energy and resources, protecting public health and the environment and helping to increase national security.
+Athens-Hocking Recycling creates jobs while reducing waste, improving the economy, conserving energy and resources, protecting public health and the environment, and helping to increase national security.
 Recycling offers every citizen multiple opportunities, everyday, to make their world a cleaner, safer, and more beautiful place to live.

-Starting in 2014 AHRC became a separate entity from the Athens-Hocking Solid Wast District as a 501 C-3 Non-profit organization.
-To encourage more recycling and diversion of waste, we are continually striving to find ways of recycling more types of materials and to provide information on hard to recycle items and where to take them.
-AHRC Processed over 3,230 tons of Recyclable materials in 2013 and even more in 2014.
-We hope these numbers keep going up!
+Starting in 2014, AHRC became a separate entity from the Athens-Hocking Solid Wast District as a 501(c)(3) non-profit organization.
+To encourage more recycling and diversion of waste, we are continually striving to find ways of recycling more types of materials and to provide information on hard-to-recycle items and where to take them.
+With 35+ employees, AHRC continues to grow and jobs.
+We are turning waste into wealth.

 Democracy in waste management is served only through a pay-as-you-throw disposal program.
 Those who throw away the most pay the most.
 Those who reduce waste and recycle pay less.
 Athens-Hocking Recycling encourages waste reduction and recycling through such a program.
 Customers and communities served by Athens-Hocking Recycling are given an incentive to reduce waste and recycle through the pay-as-you-throw service.
-Waste disposal costs for participants in the pay-as-you-throw program continue to be some of the lowest anywhere due to the built in waste reduction incentive.
+Waste disposal costs for participants in the pay-as-you-throw program continue to be some of the lowest anywhere due to the built-in waste reduction incentive.

-In January 2016 AHRC completed the construction of a new Materials Recovery Facility (MRF).
+In January 2016, AHRC completed the construction of a new Materials Recovery Facility (MRF).
 We are processing on average 25 tons of recyclable materials per day.